 John Jewell, Chief

-Evaluates roadside safety hardware for crashworthiness on behalf of the Highway Safety Features New Products Committee.
-These evaluations are done through the comparison of test results (or lack of test results) with various crash testing guidelines.
+Our branch evaluates roadside safety hardware for crashworthiness on behalf of the Highway Safety Features New Products Committee.
+The evaluations are done through the comparison of test results (or lack of test results) with various crash testing guidelines.
 Products are also compared to each other in order to evaluate their strengths and weaknesses.

-Ensures the quality and integrity of the Caltrans’ Crash Testing efforts.
-This is a group effort in coordination with the management of the Roadside Safety Research Group.
-Special effort is made to confirm that the quality of the deliverables for each of the crash test projects is done to a high standard.
+Coordinating with management of the Roadside Safety Research Group, our branch works to confirm that the quality of the deliverables for each crash test project is done to as high a standard as possible.

-Supports Caltrans’ Legal Division by offering technical support in the form of product research, potential crashworthiness Q and A, guidance on crash testing for Caltrans Legal, and expert testimony.
+Our branch offers technical support in the form of product research, potential crashworthiness questions and answers, guidance on crash testing for Caltrans Legal, and we offer expert advice and testimony.

 Snow Fighting Efforts

-The Safety and Infrastructure Research branch has a number of research tasks that focus on developing and evaluating new technologies to create more efficient and safer snow removal operations.
-This includes developing a Global Navigation Satellite System (GNSS) based-system fitted to snow equipment that helps operators clear the State’s seasonally closed snow routes in the spring.
-The SIR branch also evaluated and documented the Epoke machine, a sander/spreader that increases efficiency in de-icing and anti-icing operations.
-We also are involved researching the newest technologies and techniques that help provide for safer and more efficient avalanche mitigation strategies.
+Snow fighting efforts include developing, evaluating, and implementing new technologies to create safer, more efficient snow removal operations.
+We have developed a Global Navigation Satellite System (GNSS) fitted to snow removal equipment that helps operators clear the State's seasonally closed snow routes in the spring.
+Our branch also evaluated and documented the Epoke machine, a sander/spreader truck that increases efficiency in de-icing and anti-icing operations.
+We are also involved with researching the newest technologies and techniques that help provide safer and more efficient avalanche mitigation strategies.